jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Technology is teaching us to be human again.
+Friendship improves happiness and abates misery, by the doubling of our joy and the dividing of our grief.
-- Simon Mainwaring
+- Cicero

-Updated on: [9/10/2022]
+Updated on: [9/11/2022]
 <!-- #quoteEnd -->
 </pre>